 Monday – History

 Introduction to History with the Great Lesson of the Big Bang.
 The Great Lessons are jumping off points for elementary level cultural studies that typically include much drama and significance.
 The Big Bang involves costumes, complete darkness, flashlights and glitter!

 We begin with the Solar System, stars and planets before we come in for a tighter focus on our own special planet and it’s features.

 From a review of Health and Safety skills, human physisology and nutritional awareness we add our Team Building lessons then continue, while the weather is warm, with outside game skills.
 Please reinforce our focus on nutrition by posting your copy of the Food Rainbow in the kitchen where your child can refer to it when packing her lunch, choosing snacks or helping prepare dinner.
 Students will plan a meal for the Fall Family Campout and go to the Farmer’s Market to purchase ingredients in preparation.

 To begin a study of Biology we start with the characteristics of Living and Non-living things.
 From there we will cover a survey of Botany, Invertebrate and Vertebrate Biology over the coming school year.
 If you have any interesting specimens to share with our young biologists please send them in!

 Friday – Field Trips

-We begin Spanish lessons on Mondays and Wednesdays following up with practice during class.
+We begin Spanish reading and writing lessons in the afternoons to follow up practice during class.
 We are reviewing vocabulary, greetings and simple phrases commonly used during class, lunch and transitions as well as following up curriculum lessons with the same information in Spanish.
 Ask your student about la luna and el sol.